Roasted on one sheet pan, salmon with tomatoes and fennel is joined by shallots, garlic, capers, dill, and Dijon for an exciting flavorful entrée.

 - Make a main dish salad.
 Toss greens like arugula, red leaf lettuce, and spinach with a light vinaigrette and top the greens with the warm roasted salmon and vegetables.

-- Don’t want to heat up your kitchen?
+- Grill the meal.
+Don’t want to heat up your kitchen?
 Roast the salmon and veggies wrapped in foil packets and grill the packets.
 Or try this grilled salmon recipe.

 Storage & Reheating Tips

-Leftover salmon and tomatoes is great!
+Leftover salmon and tomatoes are something to look forward to!
 Store in the refrigerator for up to a couple of days.
 Reheat gently in the microwave on a plate.
 Check out the salad idea above for a delicious way to eat leftovers.